 The options grandparents have regarding child custody depend on the specific circumstances of their situation, but there are options where grandparents can intervene and ask the court to grant them custody.
 Grandparents can file their own custody petition in Superior Court, but there is a rebuttal presumption that the parents should have custody.

 Grandparents can also file a dependency case in juvenile court if the situation in the parent’s home rises to the level of abuse or neglect or if the child’s health and welfare are at risk.
 They can also file for guardianship through probate court, which typically involves parents who are willing to agree to grant the grandparents with guardianship of the child.
 To learn more about grandparents’ rights to custody in Gwinnett County, contact a seasoned child custody attorney today.

-All custody and visitation orders, except for a final adoption decree, can be modified under GA Code § 15-11-26.
+All custody and visitation orders, except for a final adoption decree, can be modified under Official Code of Georgia Annotated §15-11-26.
 Some orders are temporary and have expiration dates, so something else would need to be filed lest custody will revert back to the parents.